 Treatment for DLBCL is usually successful but doctors continue to research treatments that are effective with as few side effects and late effects as possible.
 Current research is focusing particularly on targeted drugs, including:

-Research is also studying if there are any particular groups of people with DLBCL who will benefit from particular treatments, based on the biochemical or genetic profile of the lymphoma cells.
+Scientists are also studying if there are any particular groups of people with DLBCL who will benefit from particular treatments, based on the biochemical or genetic profile of the lymphoma cells.

 Find out more about clinical trials or find a trial that might be suitable for you on Lymphoma TrialsLink.